chrisnoonan98675/site/xl-testview/how-to/configure-ldap.markdown

 If you use a self-signed certificate and you cannot add it to the global truststore, you need to configure a local keystore.
 You can do so using the [`keytool`](http://docs.oracle.com/javase/7/docs/technotes/tools/windows/keytool.html) utility (part of the Java JDK distribution).

-**Note:** Ensure you complete the XL TestView registration process before you configure LDAP.
-Registration will not work afterward.

 To configure a local keystore:

 1. Export the certificate of your LDAP server.
 Please consult the documentation of your LDAP server for instructions.